ManHinnn0509/mc-resource-pack-creator/README.md

 # mc-resource-pack-creator
-A Minecraft resource pack creator in Python
+A simple Minecraft resource pack creator in Python

+## Why in Python?

+Bruh cause it's more simple and fast to develop